 Within the context of global issues, such as food, water, health, security, self sufficiency or awareness, it is imperative to find local self supporting solutions.
 Rising seawater, food shortages, pollution, migrations, climate changes, dense populations, fossil energy disappearance, etc give rise to important local catastrophes, caused by globalized human systems, the local demographical situation, nature itself or a combination of all three.
 There is no generalized priority.
 Every territory has its own unique combination of threats.
 The local awareness has to have led to a generalized consensus “that something needs to be done urgently” and “we need to do this together”.
 This opens up for the initiation of the loop:

-In Eindhoven (Holland) by experimental chance I arrived at “air quality, public health, regional dynamics” in 2010.
+In Eindhoven (Holland) by experimental persistence and chance I arrived at “air quality, public health, regional dynamics” in 2010.
 A financial threat from the European Union (air pollution norms) got the local government to open up to new experimental formats.
 AiREAS became the first precedent world wide of Sustainocracy.
-In other places around the world different priority choices can be made in any combination of the key issues of sustainable human progress (health, safety, self sufficiency, awareness and food).
+In other places around the world different priority choices can be made, not necessarily air pollution, in any combination of the key issues of sustainable human progress (health, safety, self sufficiency, awareness and food).

 Step 3: Establish the Sustainocratic commitment within the system of nature.

-The essence of this step is to take the priority outside the system, away from politics, economics, justice, etc. into the area of natural responsibilities.
+The essence of this step is to take the priority outside the human system, away from politics, economics, justice, etc. into the area of natural responsibilities.
 It is the start of the loop.
 The only representative of both systems is the natural evolutionary human being.
 So it’s the biological human creature that invites the powerful instruments to unite in a multidisciplinary way.
-This inviting person is the Sustainocrat, a key player.
+This inviting person is the Sustainocrat, a key independent player.
 It is referred to as “the world upside down” for the participants.
-They are forced to reason through the views of the paradigm of nature.
+They are forced to reason through the views of the paradigm of nature, harmony and change.

-The group consists of the Sustainocrat, local citizens, science, business and local governance.
+The group consists of the Sustainocrat, local citizens, leaders from science, business and local governance (see picture below).
 The group concentrates on all aspects of addressing the chosen issue:

 - Why are we starting the loop